DLR-MO/OSN-SDR/README.md

 ``

 ### Prepare normalised dataset
-Prepare a datasets based on the desired features from the layover information.
+Prepare a standardised datasets based on the desired features from the layover information.
 A training and test set are created with a 90%-10% split.

 ``